Detaching and Attaching Databases

 Reattach all files associated with the database, not just the primary file.

 Resolve the problem that caused the error message.

 Attaching a Database

 You can attach a copied or detached SQL Server database.
-In SQL Server 2005, full-text files that are part of a database are attached with the database.
-For more information, see Attach and Detach Full-Text Catalogs.
+When you attach a SQL Server 2005 database that contains full-text catalog files onto a SQL Server 2008 server instance, the catalog files are attached from their previous location along with the other database files, the same as in SQL Server 2005.
+For more information, see Full-Text Search Upgrade.

 When you attach a database, all data files (MDF and NDF files) must be available.
 If any data file has a different path from when the database was first created or last attached, you must specify the current path of the file.

 If the primary data file being attached is read-only, the Database Engine assumes that the database is read-only.

 When an encrypted database is first attached to an instance of SQL Server, the database owner must open the master key of the database by executing the following statement: OPEN MASTER KEY DECRYPTION BY PASSWORD = 'password'.
 We recommend that you enable automatic decryption of the master key by executing the following statement: ALTER MASTER KEY ADD ENCRYPTION BY SERVICE MASTER KEY.
 For more information, see CREATE MASTER KEY (Transact-SQL) and ALTER MASTER KEY (Transact-SQL).

 The requirement for attaching log files depends partly on whether the database is read-write or read-only, as follows:

 For a read-write database, you can usually attach a log file in a new location.
 However, in some cases, reattaching a database requires its existing log files.
 Therefore, it is important to always keep all the detached log files until the database has been successfully attached without them.